 To understand the data presented in the DataQuest Teaching AMO report, it is important to first define the following important terms:

 - Teaching Assignment: A “teaching assignment” is defined as a classroom-based assignment wherein a unique section of course content is being taught by one or more teachers to a specific group of students.
 LEAs submit course section and student course section data to CALPADS, which the CDE provides to the CTC for assignment monitoring purposes.
 A classroom-based teaching assignment is a course section within a class, where a class consists of one or more course sections being taught to one or more students by one or more teachers at a specific time at a specific location.
-Some teachers may also have non-classroom-based assignments, which are not included in this analysis.
-For this reason, the DataQuest reporting terminology for these data is “teaching assignments” rather than “teacher assignments” to emphasize that focus of the analysis and reporting is classroom-based assignments for teachers, and it does not include the non-classroom-based assignments.
-Additionally, the word “teaching” is also used to emphasize that these data are about assignments and not exclusively about individuals.
+Some teachers may also have non-classroom-based or support assignments, which are not included in this analysis.
+For this reason, the DataQuest reporting terminology for these data is "teaching assignments" rather than "teacher assignments" to emphasize that focus of the analysis and reporting is classroom-based assignments for teachers, and it does not include the non-classroom-based assignments.
+Additionally, the word "teaching" is also used to emphasize that these data are about assignments and not exclusively about individuals.
 As such, a monitoring outcome refers to a teacher and a specific assignment, not generally to a teacher.

 - Assignment Monitoring Outcome: An "assignment monitoring outcome" or AMO is the result(s) or finding(s) from the assignment monitoring processes conducted by the CTC.
 Each teaching assignment is evaluated along one or more attributes or dimensions for the teaching assignment in CalSAAS to determine if or how the teacher is authorized to teach the assigned course and the students enrolled in the course.
 For DataQuest reporting purposes, the FTE data for each teaching assignment is aggregated and displayed for the following AMOs: Clear, Out-of-Field, Ineffective, Intern, Incomplete, Unknown, and Not Applicable (N/A).
 More information about these AMO categories and the business rules for determining these reporting statuses are covered in separate sections below.